popular music Quite Great Music Promotions and Music Marketing UK insight

 The Roots Of The Pop Song

-The pop song formula can be traced back to the traditional folk song.
 Typically we can expect a few verses to tell a story and a refrain with a memorable melody.
 These songs were carried over by various generations before the advent of recording.
-We are all familiar with the medieval international hits of their day such as “Greensleeves” and of course “Scarborough Fair”, which Simon & Garfunkel were able to make “cool” again for a new generation.
-Yet perhaps we are not aware of their structural influence on modern songwriting and that pop music is indeed the folk song of our day: songs for the people.
+We are all familiar with the medieval international hits of their day such as “Greensleeves” and of course “Scarborough Fair”.
+Which Simon & Garfunkel were able to make “cool” again for a new generation.
+Yet perhaps we are not aware of their structural influence on modern songwriting.
+That pop music is indeed the folk song of our day: songs for the people.

 popular music Quite Great Music Promotions and Music Marketing UK insight